nekoNight653/PromptGenerator/README.md

 or you can specify which genres and how many from said genre you want!

-This is the branch for the upcoming version 1.2
+This is the branch for the upcoming version 1.2 (I upload my active progress on it)

-Current version 1.2.0 (Actually I just realized this doesn't even count as an early beta so why am I versioning it?)
+Current version 1.2.0 (Not quite version 1.2.0 yet hasn't really "released" (I haven't handed it over to the person I'm making it for))

 Changes:

-    Reverted genreToDelete to a JTextField as I found it too easy to accidentally delete a genre with potentially hundreds of prompts in it

-    Made prompt tuple a record rather than a class

-    Created an image prompt tuple record thing

-    Made class ImagePrompts that will be for handling the interaction with image prompts

-    Organized my file layout!

-    Seperated my TextPromptPnl and ImagePromptPnl into two different classes since they are large (Well ImagePromptPnl will be probably)

 Planned changes: